hoa1279/Retrieve-NCBI-SRA/sra toolkit.md

 cd <directory-path> #change working directory
 ```

+Alternatively, you can make a SRR_Acc_List.txt with the list of accession numbers that you want to download.
 ## 3. Download fastq files of each SRA run
 ```bash
 prefetch $(<SRR_Acc_List.txt)  #~1min per 1 sra